Posts Tagged ‘Alfa Romeo T33’

 The Race…

-The exotic Alfa Romeo created a lot of interest but it wasn’t race prepared, and was fitted with a tall set of unsuitable gear ratios.
-It smoked its way around the ‘Island for three days, Fred Gibson did a great job of bringing the gorgeous, misfiring car home in third place.
+The exotic Alfa Romeo created a lot of interest at Phillip Island but it wasn’t race prepared, and was fitted with unsuitable gear ratios.
+It smoked its way around the ‘Island for three days, Fred Gibson did a great job bringing the gorgeous, misfiring car home in third place.

 Garrie Cooper ran away with the event, his sprint car was far quicker than the heavy endurance racer, unprepared as it was.
 Henry Michell was second in the Elfin 360 Repco 2.5 in which he won the Australian Sports Car Championship in 1974 (a four race series).
 Fourth was Paul Gibson in a Rennmax Repco 2.5 and fifth, Stuart Kostera in an ex-Frank Matich, Matich SR3A.